OSINT: How to find information on anyone

 - www.insecam.org — a directory of online security cameras.
 The coordinates of the cameras are approximate and point to the ISP address and not the physical address of the camera.

-When you have a picture and want to know where else it is used or when did it first appear — do the reverse image search using Google Images, Bing Images, and Baidu Images.
+When you have a picture and want to know where else it is used or when did it first appear — do a reverse image search using Google Images, Bing Images, and Baidu Images.
 In addition, TinEye’s algorithms are designed differently than Google’s and as such can return different results.
 Why is that useful?
-As an investigator, you may find the person by avatar as people usually don’t bother changing profile pictures for the various social networks they use.
+As an investigator, you may find the person by avatar, as people usually don’t bother changing profile pictures for the various social networks they use.
 As a journalist, you may perform an image search paired with filtering to expose fake news.
 For example, a picture taken on the day of the event searched with date filter range that is earlier than the described event can’t be found earlier.
 Thus, if the image is found — it was created before the event, therefore it’s fake.
-If you need a narrow search across the social network Findclone and Findmevk.com for Vkontakte or karmadecay for Reddit will do the job.
-Also, its worth to mention browser extensions: RevEye for Chrome and Image Search Options for Firefox.
+If you need a narrow search across the social network, Findclone and Findmevk.com for Vkontakte or karmadecay for Reddit will do the job.
+Also, it’s worth to mention browser extensions: RevEye for Chrome and Image Search Options for Firefox.
 Mobile apps like CamFind for iOS might help you searching for things from the physical world.
 Moreover, there is an Image Identification Project to identify what’s on the image using AI.

 Do you need to perform image forensics and find out if the image was tampered with?
-Use Forensically or FotoForensics online tools.
+Use Forensically or FotoForensics.
 If you don’t want to upload an image online — Phoenix or Ghiro can be run locally.
 The latter is more automated and gives you more functionality than the above mentioned online tools.
 Apart from that, working with images you might need to deblur it or improve the quality, so here are some enhancement tools: